Rong Xian Mian Guan (Qianjiang Road)

 What should I order at Rong Xian Mian Guan (Qianjiang Road)?

-Start with the sliced fish noodle soup with pickled cabbage — this is the dish that sets the shop apart and drove its 2024 Michelin Bib Gourmand recognition.
+Start with the sliced fish noodle soup with pickled cabbage; this is the dish that sets the shop apart and drove its 2024 Michelin Bib Gourmand recognition.
 Thin slices of snakehead fish are blanched in a spiced fish bone stock with pickled cabbage, a combination rarely found in standard Hangzhou noodle shops.
 If you want something more traditional, pian er chuan or ban chuan paired with marinated chicken feet, duck's head, or meatballs are the right call.

 Is Rong Xian Mian Guan (Qianjiang Road) good for solo dining?

 Yes, this is one of the better solo dining options in Hangzhou at the ¥ price tier.
 Counter-style noodle shops suit solo diners well: order, sit, eat.
-The format requires no group to justify the visit, and the menu is structured around individual bowls rather than shared dishes.
+The format requires no group to justify the visit, the menu is structured around individual bowls rather than shared dishes.

 Does Rong Xian Mian Guan (Qianjiang Road) handle dietary restrictions?